-In order to maximize the benefits of hosting your auction (hint: not only fundraising, but the progress you’ve made connecting with donors in-person as well), you should follow up after your event.
+In order to maximize the benefits of hosting your auction—benefits that go beyond fundraising and include the progress you’ve made connecting with donors in person—you should follow up after your event.

 Following up should include three main tasks:

 - Thanking contributors.
-Within the week after your event, you should send out a personalized thank you to all contributors.
-That not only includes attendees, but also item donors, corporate sponsors, volunteers, and anyone else who had a hand in making your event a success.
+Within the week after your event, you should send out a personalized thank-you to all event contributors.
+That starts with your attendees, but it also includes item donors, corporate sponsors, volunteers, and anyone else who had a hand in making your event a success.

 - Evaluating your performance.
 If you used auction software, you can run reports on your items, guests, and overall event performance.
-Running reports is the only way to gain quantitative insights into how successful your auction was, so you can adjust areas that leave room for improvement and keep honing your auctions year after year.
+Running reports is the only way to gain data-backed insights into how successful your auction was so you can keep honing your auctions year after year.

 - Surveying guests and volunteers.
 Another way to see how your silent auction stacked up is to survey the people who participated!
 Send out an email blast to auction guests and volunteers that includes a quick survey, asking them what they liked and what changes they’d like to see next time around.

 Takeaway: Just because your auction is over doesn’t mean your work is quite done yet.
-Follow up by acknowledging contributors and evaluating your performance through consulting your auction software and getting feedback from those who participated.
+Follow up by acknowledging contributors, evaluating your performance through data analysis, and getting feedback from those who participated.

 Silent Auctions are Worth the Work

 Silent auctions may be popular, but don’t let that popularity fool you: Silent auctions are difficult to run.
 The more planning and preparation you put in, the more successful your event will be.
 If nothing else, a well-planned event means that your staff can have fun and help get your attendees in the giving spirit.